Role

 ✏️ make the map easily accessible from anywhere on the page while scrolling

 After looking at online OTAs and food delivery experiences, I tried a few different approaches taken from similar patterns I observed.
-Based on survey responses, I wanted to make sure I was considering what users were most familiar with.
+Based on survey responses, I wanted to make sure I was considering what people were most familiar with.

 Sort, Map & Filtering